Albania: Wrong for Britain to blame Tirana on migrants

 “The British government has launched a blind alley road with its new policy that has resulted from Brexit,” he said at a news conference.

-Last week British Prime Minister Rishi Sunak’s office said it is “extremely grateful” for Albania’s co-operation on managing migration.
+Last week, U.K. Prime Minister Rishi Sunak’s office said it was “extremely grateful” for Albania’s cooperation on managing migration.

 Sunak has described the migrant crisis as a “serious and escalating problem.”
 He acknowledged that “not enough” asylum claims are being processed, but maintained his Conservative government was getting a grip on the situation.